 In general fisheries administrators have given greater attention to the collection of production data and biological information, while the acquisition of socio-economic data has not yet received the same level of effort.
 This is partly due to the very diverse and complex nature of the fishing sector: Each fishery has different characteristics which have to be taken into account when collecting data and designing management plans.
-Nevertheless, socio-economic information is of critical importance fisheries management.
+Nevertheless, socio-economic information is of critical importance in fisheries management and for policy definitions.

 Several socio-economic data collection programs are in place amongst the CWP agencies.
-They differ in coverage, segmentation and detail depending on the objectives of the data collection.
-This chapter of the handbook does not pretend to set CWP standards for the collection of socio-economic data which so far are inexistent and have not yet been discussed among the relevant actors.
-Instead, it is meant to identify current practices of socio-economic data collection among the international organizations represented in the CWP.
-Based on agreed common concepts, a minimum set of core variables should be identified for which data collection can be implemented at regional and/or country level.
+They differ in coverage and detail depending on the objectives of the data collection.
+This chapter of the handbook is not intended to set CWP standards for the collection of socio-economic data which so far are non-existent and have not yet been discussed among the relevant actors.
+Instead, it is meant to identify a minimum set of core variables for which data collection can be implemented at regional and/or country level and identify current practices of socio-economic data collection among the international organizations represented in the CWP.

+5.1 Relevance of Socio-economic Statistics

-Fish for human consumption (and other purposes) is mostly provided by the fishing fleet and aquaculture production companies.
+Fish mostly provided through economically focused capture fisheries and aquaculture activities fishing fleet and aquaculture production companies.
 Socio-economic statistics on capture fisheries and aquaculture enterprises are crucial for monitoring the economic performance of these two sectors.
 As such, socio-economic statistics are required to assess the economic performance of fisheries and aquaculture sectors together with the number of people that are engaged in the production activities and their earnings.
 Such information is required in discussions on the management and the economic contributions to society from fisheries and aquaculture.
 It influences decisions on fisheries management plans and the implementation of measures aimed at protecting marine ecosystems.

 The economic units of the socio-economic statistics are typically represented by fishing enterprises or fishing vessels often grouped by fleet segments, and aquaculture enterprises.
 The collection of socio-economic statistics should be harmonized with the collection of fisheries and aquaculture production data, but this is often a difficult requirement to meet as typically production and socio-economic statistics refer to different statistical populations, concepts and geographical breakdown.
-Socio-economic statistics refer to fishing enterprises or fishing vessels (the latter are often grouped in homogeneous, mutually exclusive, groups of vessels, often named fleet segment ), and aquaculture enterprises. should be linked to the catch (including effort) and respectively aquaculture production statistics represents difficulties due to the different population aquaculture, concepts (aquaculture and catches) and geographical breakdown (catches) used for these dataapture production statistics are usually collected by flag state and not segmented by fleet classes.
-Aquaculture production statistics are mostly collected from the production facilities not enterprises and defined as "farm-gate" production.
-The definition of concepts follows general UN SC standards
+Socio-economic statistics refer to fishing enterprises or fishing vessels (the latter are often grouped in homogeneous, mutually exclusive, groups of vessels, often named fleet segment ), and aquaculture enterprises.
+Depending on the policy goal, whether an overall sectorial performance assessment, or a more detailed analysis, based on fleet segments or aquaculture farming system or environment, the socio-economic statistics should be linked to the catch (including effort) and respectively aquaculture production statistics.
+Frequently the link between the two datasets represents difficulties due to the different population (in fisheries: enterprises vs vessels, and in aquaculture, company vs production facilities), concepts (aquaculture and catches) and geographical breakdown (catches) used for the collection of these data.
+For example, capture production statistics are usually collected by flag state and not segmented by fleet classes or fishing gears.
+Aquaculture production statistics are mostly collected from the production facilities, not enterprises, and defined as "farm-gate" production.
+The definition of concepts follows general UN SC standards.

 5.2 Key Economic variables and indicators

+Under each of the respective sections for fisheries and aquaculture, a set of core variable items are proposed.
+These variables are proposed as they represent the minimum data to be collected to provide a basic assessment of the economic profitability of the sector.